JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

         // ...(a bunch of similar looking cases)
 ```

-I manually added a `console.log(new Error())` to the `ParsingContext.VariableDeclaration` code locally and re-ran to grab the full stack of where this code gets called:
+I added a `console.log(new Error())` to the `ParsingContext.VariableDeclaration` code locally and re-ran to grab the full stack of where this code gets called on a file containing `const case = 123`:

 ```
 Error